 The logical work-around would be to start treating people sooner.
 But the second roadblock is that there are no good methods to tell if someone has the early, biological stages of the disease.
 At the moment, the only definitive diagnostic tools for Alzheimer’s detection are costly or painful, and are therefore only used when doctors strongly suspect their patients have Alzheimer’s or another form of dementia based on their symptoms.

-The disease is like a hydra: for every question answered, two more appear.
 The problem of identifying the disease leads to the third hurdle: finding candidates for effective clinical trials.
 Ideally, trials would include a cohort of people who may develop Alzheimer’s, with some receiving an intervention and others not; the efficacy of a given treatment would then be assessed by looking at what percentage of of each group got sick.
 Healthy people, though, have no incentive to enroll in these types of drug studies, and there’s no good way to identify people with risk for the disease, or even initial biological signs of the disease.
 In essence, scientists currently have no way to study Alzheimer’s patients for long enough to test memory-loss prevention drugs.

 Although Alzheimer’s research has made major strides in the past century, the disease is like a hydra: for every question answered, two more appear.